 Presenting and submitting your dissertation for examination

-The University has rules for the format of your dissertation which you must follow.
-There may also be rules specific to your area of study and you should check this with your supervisor.
+You must use the required format for your dissertation.
+There may also be other requirements specific to your area of study and you should check this with your supervisor.

 Neither you nor your School may send any work directly to your examiners either electronically or in hard copy.